 - Usually, a badge should be created by your registration tool and imported onto Swapcard.
-The information imported from your registration tool can be selected by going to Event Settings > Integrations > Edit.
+The information imported from your registration tool can be selected by going to Event Builder → Integrations → Edit.

 - Define your Default Session Preferences

-- Even before creating the sessions per se, it is best to define which would be the onsite session scanning preference.
-Keep in mind that those default preferences will only be applied to newly created sessions.
-For past sessions, you will have to edit the scanning preferences one by one, as it is not possible to edit in bulk via the Excel Session import at this given time.
-To set your default session preferences, go to the Studio > Data > Sessions > Default session preferences.
+- Even before creating the Sessions per se, it is best to define which would be the onsite session scanning preference.
+Keep in mind that those default preferences will only be applied to newly created Sessions.
+For past Sessions, you will have to edit the scanning preferences one by one, as it is not possible to edit in bulk via the Excel Session import at this given time.
+To set your default Session preferences, go to the Content → Sessions → Session Settings → Default Session Preferences.

-First, you will need to go to the Event Settings > Attendance Scanning and click on the Create Access Code button.
+First, in Session Settings, you will need to go to the Attendance Scanning tab and click on the Create Access Code button.
 Then, just label it and define an exit code.

-Important: we highly suggest you take a screenshot of this access code for backup as it will not be possible to retrieve another copy of it.
+Important: we highly suggest you take a screenshot of this Access Code for backup purposes as it will not be possible to retrieve another copy of it.

 Setting up SwapAccess in iOS devices